ArashMHD91/Terraform-AWS-EKS-cluster/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License, which allows you to use, modify, and distribute the code for personal or commercial purposes as long as proper attribution is given.
+For more details, see the LICENSE file.